Cetacean

-While the majority of cetaceans live in marine environments, a small number reside solely in brackish or fresh water.
-Having a cosmopolitan distribution, they can be found in some rivers and all of Earth's oceans, and many species migrate throughout vast ranges with the changing of the seasons.
+Cetaceans are marine mammals belonging to the infraorder Cetacea (/sɪˈteɪʃə/), a secondarily aquatic clade under the order Artiodactyla that include whales, dolphins, porpoises and extinct groups such as Basilosaurus.
+Most cetaceans live in marine environments, particularly the pelagic zone, but some reside solely in brackish or fresh water.
+Having a cosmopolitan distribution, they can be found in some rivers and all of Earth's oceans.
+Many species migrate seasonally over vast ranges for food advantages.